manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-administer-users-security/manage-db-roles/manage-db-roles.md

      > **Note:** The roles table displays no records because Oracle Database does not grant any default roles automatically.
 The other buttons and options are not relevant for this lab.

-1. The Modify Roles page displays the **Available Roles** that you can grant to your role.
+1. The Modify Roles page displays **Available Roles** that you can grant to your role.
 The values may differ depending on the system you are using.

      > **Note:** You can double-click an available role to add it to the selected roles list.
 Similarly, double-click a role to remove it from the selected roles list.
 To select multiple items, press the **ctrl** button on your keyboard and select the roles.